dermesser/memoize/README.md

 parameter such as `Capacity` without the feature `full` being enabled.

-Another parameter is TimeToLive - it targeting to refresh outdated values.
+Another parameter is TimeToLive - it's targeting to refresh outdated values.
 Example:
 ```rust
 #[memoize(Capacity: 123, TimeToLive: Duration::from_secs(2))]